apify/crawlee/website/blog/2024/06-10-creating-a-netflix-show-recommender-using-crawlee-and-react/index.md

 npx create-vite@latest
 ```

-You can check out the [Vite Docs](https://vitejs.dev/guide/) to create a React app.
+You can check out the [Vite Docs](https://vitejs.dev/guide/) for more details on how to create a React app.

 Once the React app is created, open it in VS Code.